lalonde302/lalonde302/README.md

 ### Current Projects:

-🐔 The People's Game, a mobile game where players vote on new features. [boardtopic]
+🐔 The People's Game, a mobile game where players vote on new features.

 About me
 In December 2020, I graduated from the University of Illinois at Urbana-Champaign with a BS in Computer Science.